I'm Cyle Young, a literary agent and author known as Dadventurer61.

 In 2014, I was a finalist in a writing contest with another nonfiction YA writer, Bethany Jett.
 In 2015, we each independently started businesses within the writing industry, became friends, and saw each other at writers conferences.

 In 2017, we merged our companies and Serious Writer, Inc was born.
 The purpose of Serious Writer is to bring conference-level workshops and training to writers.
+Bethany retired from the company in 2024.

 I've seen people accuse me online of requiring my clients to pay for training or being pushed to join Serious Writer, when the truth is we offer free trainings and multiple free Facebook groups, along with paid membership group, conferences, and workshops similar to those you'd find on Udemy or from other agents who offer similar online training.